 Die Inhaltsangabe kann sich auf eine andere Ausgabe dieses Titels beziehen.

-David L. Hudson, Jr., JD is a First Amendment expert and law professor who serves as a Fellow for the First Amendment of the Freedom Forum, and he is an Assistant Professor of Law, teaching Legal Information and Communication at Belmont University’s College of Law.
+David L. Hudson, Jr., J.D. is an Assistant Professor of Law, teaching First Amendment Law and Bar Exam Workshop at Belmont University’s College of Law.
 For 17 years, he was an attorney and scholar at the First Amendment Center in Nashville, Tennessee.
-Hudson has taught classes at Vanderbilt Law School and the Nashville School of Law, and he served as a senior law clerk for the Tennessee Supreme Court..
+Hudson also has taught classes at Vanderbilt Law School and the Nashville School of Law, and he served as a senior law clerk for the Tennessee Supreme Court.
 In June 2018, the Nashville School of Law awarded him its Distinguished Faculty Award.
 He earned his undergraduate degree from Duke University and his law degree from Vanderbilt Law School.
-He is an author, co-author, or co-editor of more than 40 books, including Visible Ink Press’s The Handy Law Answer Book, The Handy Supreme Court Answer Book, and The Handy American History Answer Book, as well as Let The Students Speak: A History of the Fight for Free Expression in American Schools and The Encyclopedia of the First Amendment.
-He writes regularly for the ABA Journal and the American Bar Association’s Preview of United States Supreme Court Cases.
+He is an author, co-author, or co-editor of more than 40 books, including Visible Ink Press’s The Handy Law Answer Book, The Handy Supreme Court Answer Book, and The Handy American History Answer Book, as well as Let The Students Speak: A History of the Fight for Free Expression in American Schools and The Encyclopedia of the First Amendment (co-editor).
+He writes regularly for the American Bar Association’s Preview of United States Supreme Court Cases and ABA Journal, the First Amendment Watch, and the Free Speech Center.

 “Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof, or abridging the freedom of speech, or of the press, or the right of the people peaceable to assemble and to petition the government for a redress of grievances.”